Skip to main content

 Is Procare or Playground better for a center with 30 children?

-At 30 children, Playground costs $60/month — straightforward per-child pricing.
+At 30 children, Playground childcare software pricing is about $60/month: straightforward per-child pricing.
 Procare runs around $85/month base, but add-on modules for check-in kiosks and parent communication can push the total to $150-$200/month.
 For a 30-child center focused on cost control, Playground is often cheaper.
 For a center with complex billing history and established Procare workflows, switching costs may outweigh the savings.

 Does Procare handle subsidy billing better than Playground?